jwymanm/chiara/README.md

          (cons (first s) (take-while pred (rest s)))))))
 ```

-Look at virtually any Clojure function and you'll see that its structure, and thus its meaning, is made through layout - lists start on new lines, with the list's elements continuing on the same line or continuing on new lines with an indent.
+Look at virtually any Clojure function and you'll see that its structure, and thus its meaning, is made clear through layout - lists start on new lines, with the list's elements continuing on the same line or continuing on new lines with an indent.

-This formatting is regular enough, in fact, that the a lot of the parentheses are redundant; we could get rid of them, like this, and the structure of the expression remains clear and unambiguous.
+This formatting is regular enough, in fact, that the a lot of the parentheses are redundant; if we get rid of them the structure of the expression remains clear and unambiguous.

 ```clj
 defn take-while